 To fulfill its mission, the NIDDK ALMIAC provides these resources:

-- Widefield: fluorescence, and/or color brightfield
+- Widefield: fluorescence, and color brightfield (for IHC slides).

-- Point-scanning confocal
+- Point-scanning confocal.

-- Total internal reflection fluorescence (TIRF)
+- Total internal reflection fluorescence (TIRF).

-- Super-resolution via single-molecule localization microscopy (SMLM)
+- Super-resolution via single-molecule localization microscopy (SMLM).

-- Confocal Raman
+- Confocal Raman.

 If you work at NIDDK and wish to use ALMIAC resources, please contact Jeff Reece.